THE VOLGA GERMANS IN PORTLAND

 1900 - Portland's population grows to 90,426.

-1902 - The Second German Baptist Church was organized and structure was built at Rodney Ave. and Morris St.
+1902 - The Second German Baptist Church was organized, and a structure was built at the intersection of Rodney Avenue and Morris Street.

 1904 - The St. Pauls Evangelical and Reformed Church is established by Rev. Jacob Hergert at NE 8th and Failing.